rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-If you're familiar with concurrency primitives, you might have asking how we can implement the `race` primitive.
-The `race` function should execute two tasks concurrently and return the result of the first task that completes, both if successful or not.
-Both ZIO and Cats Effects libraries provide such a primitive, and it is the building block to create the `timeout` function.
+If you're familiar with concurrency primitives, you might be asking how we can implement the `race` primitive.
+The `race` function should execute two tasks concurrently and return the result of the completed task, whether successful or not.
+ZIO and Cats Effects libraries provide such a primitive, which is the building block for creating the `timeout` function.
 However, the available subclasses of the `StructuredTaskScope` don't provide a way to implement the `race` function directly.
-We need to create our own policy to implement it.
+We need to create our policy to implement it.

-Let's do it, and let's deepen our knowledge of structured concurrency internal mechanisms in the meantime.
+Let's do it and deepen our knowledge of structured concurrency internal mechanisms in the meantime.

-## 5. Implementing a custom policy
+## 5. Implementing a Custom Policy

-As we said, we want to implement a structured concurrency policy that mimic the behaviour of the `race` function.
-The `race` function should execute two tasks concurrently and return the result of the first task that completes, both if successful or not.
-Let's do it one step at time.
+As we said, we want to implement a structured concurrency policy that mimics the behavior of the `race` function.
+The `race` function should execute two tasks concurrently and return the result of the first task that is completed, whether successful or not.
+Let's do it one step at a time.

-Implementing a custom policy always start extending the `StructuredTaskScope` type.
-In fact, the base class implements all the mechanisms to handle the synchronization of the forked tasks.
+Implementing a custom policy always starts extending the `StructuredTaskScope` type.
+The base class implements all the mechanisms to synchronize the forked tasks.
 So, first of all, we need to extend the `StructuredTaskScope` type:

 ```java
 class ShutdownOnResult<T> extends StructuredTaskScope<T> {